 2. Ears Have the Tiniest Bones in the Body

 They are the incus, the malleus, and the stapes.
-They were the jaw bones of our ancient ancestors and they are used like a drum.
-When rattled by sound, these bones pound rhythmically on the ear drum to produce the sounds we hear.
-Snakes and reptiles use these bones to detect vibrations in the ground
+When rattled by sound, these bones pound rhythmically on the eardrum to produce the sounds we hear.
+Problems with these bones will cause hearing loss.
+Snakes and reptiles use these bones to detect vibrations in the ground.

-Scientists have known for a long time that people whose ancestors originate from different continents have different types of ear wax.
-This is because of the climate differences in the various regions of the world.
-It also fossilizes nicely.
-Anthropologists have long used ear wax samples to study the migratory patterns of ancient humans.
+Here’s another surprising fact about your ears: Scientists have known for a long time that people whose ancestors originate from different continents have different types of earwax.
+This is thought to be because of the climate differences in the various regions of the world, but may also be related to diet.
+Earwax also fossilizes nicely.
+Anthropologists have long used earwax samples to study the migratory patterns of ancient humans.

 7. Two Lobe Types